Question

 Resume Experts • 10+ Years Experience

-The word "oversaw" describes supervisory work where you monitored or managed projects, teams, or processes.
-While it indicates responsibility, it often sounds passive and doesn't convey the depth of your leadership impact.
+The word "oversaw" describes supervisory work where you monitored or managed activities, projects, or people.
+While this word indicates leadership responsibility, it often comes across as passive and doesn't showcase the specific impact you made in your role.

-Oversaw is not necessarily bad to have on your resume—it's just not as powerful as other action verbs that demonstrate active leadership and measurable results.
-Recruiters see "oversaw" frequently and it can make your accomplishments blend into the background.
+Oversaw is not a bad word to have on your resume, it's just not as compelling as other action verbs that demonstrate active leadership and measurable results.
+The word suggests you were present and watching, but doesn't convey the strategic thinking, problem-solving, or innovation you brought to the position.

 Better Alternatives to Use Instead